 6. Climate regulation

 Humus also plays an important role in the carbon cycle.
-It binds carbon and thus contributes to reducing the carbon dioxide concentration in the atmosphere.
-This makes it a key player in the fight against climate change.
+It binds carbon, thereby contributing to the reduction of carbon dioxide concentration in the atmosphere.
+This makes it an important player in the fight against climate change.

-Because of all these properties, humus is not only an invaluable component for healthy and productive gardens, but also an essential factor for sustainable agricultural practices.
+Through all these properties, humus is not only an invaluable component for healthy and productive gardens but also an essential factor for sustainable agricultural practices.
 These diverse benefits make it a "golden" treasure for gardeners and farmers worldwide.

-Invitation to the Pulse Generator Workshop for more vitality in your environment
+Invitation to the Pulsgeber workshop for more vitality in your environment

-with the experts from the association Marcel Reja and Susanne Loibl, from the TerraFelix Institute – Association for the Research and Promotion of Vital Connections.
+with experts Marcel Reja and Susanne Loibl from the TerraFelix Institute – Association for the Research and Promotion of Vital Connections.

 Saturday, May 25, 2024